Armynerh/testing-tdd/README.md

 <!-- INTRO -->
 # 📖 Portfolio <a name="about-project"></a>

-> This is a To Do List project with just HTML and CSS using ES6 using WebPack
+> This ia a JavaScript practise test using Jest

 ## 🛠 Built With <a name="built-with"></a>
 1. JavaScript ES6